-Payments Due by Period (in thousands)

-Contractual Obligations Total Less than 1 year 1 - 3 years 3 - 5 years More than 5 years

-Operating Leases (1) \$ 2,540 \$ 1,370 \$ 1,170 - -

-Purchases (2) 4,590 1,530 2,295 \$ 765 -
+] Payments Due by Po eriod (in thousands) Contractual Obligations Total Le ss than 1 year 1 - 3 years 3 - 5 years More than 5 years Operating Leases (1) \$ 1,860 \$ 1,390 \$ 470 Purchases (2) 4,590 1,530 2,295 \$ 765

-Notes Payable (3) 3,939 315 3,624 -
+Notes Payable (3) 4,929 2,206 2,723

-Other Long Term Liabilities (4) 5,897 2,876 3,021 -
+Other Long Term Liabilities (4) 4,966 1,945 3,021

-Total \$ 16,966 \$ 5,776 \$ 6,801 \$ 4,389
+Total \$ 16,345 \$ 4,865 \$ 7,992 \$ 3,488

-(1) We lease our manufacturing facilities in Lakewood, New Jersey under a non-cancelable operating lease expiring in 2007 and have the option to extend this lease for one additional renewal term of five years.
-In January 2000, we entered into a seven-year lease for our corporate headquarters in Mountain View, California, which expires in January 2007.

-(2) In November 2002, we entered into a manufacturing agreement to purchase raw materials from a supplier beginning in 2003 and ending in 2008.
-We are committed to purchase a minimum total of \$3.1 million of product from 2005 through 2008.
-We did not purchase any product from this supplier in the first quarter of 2005.
+- (1) We lease our manufacturing facilities in Lakewood, New Jersey under a non-cancelable operating lease expiring in 2007 and have the option to extend this lease for one additional renewal term of five years.
+In January 2000, we entered into a seven-year lease for our corporate headquarters in Mountain View, California, which expires in January 2007. - (2) In November 2002, we entered into a manufacturing agreement to purchase raw materials from a supplier beginning in 2003 and ending in 2008.
+Our remaining commitment under this agreement is to purchase a minimum total of \$3.1 million of product from 2005 through 2008.
+We did not purchase any product from this supplier in the first nine months of 2005.

 In January 2004, we entered into a manufacturing agreement to purchase raw materials from an additional supplier beginning in 2004 and ending in 2006.
-In 2004 we purchased \$475,000 of product and in the first quarter of 2005 we purchased \$240,000 of product.
-We will be required to purchase a minimum total of \$1.5 million of product from 2005 through 2006.
+In 2004, we purchased \$475,000 of product, and in the first nine months of 2005 we purchased \$240,000 of product.
+We will be required to purchase a minimum total of \$1.5 million of additional product from 2005 through 2006.

-(3) In the first quarter of 2004, we signed an agreement for a secured line of credit with Tanabe, allowing us to borrow up to \$8.5 million to be used for the development of avanafil (formerly TA-1790), our erectile dysfunction compound currently in Phase 2 clinical trials.
+- (3) In the first quarter of 2004, we signed an agreement for a secured line of credit with Tanabe, allowing us to borrow up to \$8.5 million to be used for the development of avanafil.
 The secured line of credit may be drawn upon quarterly and each quarterly borrowing will have a 48-month term and will bear interest at the annual rate of 2%.
 There are no financial covenants associated with this secured line of credit.
-As of March 31, 2005 we have \$4.6 million of available credit under this agreement.

-(4) Other Long Term Liabilities includes the restoration liability of \$3.0 million for our leased manufacturing facilities.
+Under certain conditions, at the Company's option, payments on this secured line of credit may be made, in whole or in part, in common stock.
+As of September 30, 2005, we have \$3.6 million of available credit under this agreement. - (4) Other Long Term Liabilities includes the restoration liability of \$3.0 million for our leased manufacturing facilities.
 This liability will remain in effect through the end of the lease term, including any renewals.
 We have exercised our first option to renew the original lease, thereby extending any cash payments to be made relating to this liability out to 2007.
 The second renewal term, if exercised, would then extend the liability out an additional five years, to 2012.

-During the first quarter of 2004, we initiated a Phase 2 clinical trial with avanafil.
-Under the terms of our 2001 development, licensing and supply agreement with Tanabe we accrued an expense of \$1.9 million for a licensing fee obligation to Tanabe during 2004.
+During the first quarter of 2004, we initiated a Phase 2 clinical trial with avanafil, which was recently completed.
+Under the terms of our 2001 development, licensing and supply agreement with Tanabe, we accrued an expense of \$1.9 million for a licensing fee obligation to Tanabe during 2004.
 We intend to pay the entire obligation, with a future value of \$2.0 million, in March 2006.

-In February 2004, the Company entered into exclusive licensing agreements with Acrux Limited and a subsidiary of Acrux under which it has agreed to develop and commercialize testosterone-MDTS and Evamist in the United States for various female health applications.
-Under the terms of this agreement, we have accrued an expense of \$986,000 through March 31, 2005 for the licensing fee related to Evamist that we intend to pay, with a future value of \$1.0 million, in June 2005.
+In February 2004, we entered into exclusive licensing agreements with Acrux Limited and a subsidiary of Acrux under which it has agreed to develop and commercialize Testosterone MDTS and Evamist in the United States for various female health applications.
+Under the terms of this agreement, we have accrued an expense of \$1.0 million through September 30, 2005 for the licensing fee related to Evamist, which we paid in June 2005.